earthcube/geocodes/docs/data_loading/watching_manual_gleanerio_data_loading.md

 You should see a set of json records being reported.

 !!!
 Note NABU
-    Nabu will provide a progress bar.
+    Nabu will provide a progress bar, but not anything into the main gleaner log.

 ### Logs
 * `cd indexing` or whereever you ran glcon from